What is white-label delivery?

 - Branding: Customers see and interact with your business only

-- Order fulfillment: Your business fulfills orders using delivery people in the third-party delivery platform’s network
+- Order fulfilment: Your business fulfils orders using delivery people in the third-party delivery platform’s network

-- Pricing: The third-party platform charges your business a tailored fee (a dollar amount) for each order it fulfills
+- Pricing: The third-party platform charges your business a tailored fee (a dollar amount) for each order it fulfils

 Uber Eats app: Third-party marketplace